 Introduction (Informative)

 As the spectral efficiency of wireless links approaches its theoretical limits, and with the data traffic requirements continuing to grow rapidly, cell density and cooperation among base stations must increase in order to further improve network capacity and efficiently manage radio resources.
 Multi-tier access network architecture consisting of macrocells and a variety of overlaid smaller cells provides an approach towards solving the problem, allowing low cost per bit and efficiently utilizing all spectral resources in the system.
 Some such systems will be deployed using radio access technology outside the realm of IEEE 802.16.
-In such cases, IEEE Std 802.16, as enhanced, can provide out-of-band, allowing those cells them to be positioned for optimal performance without regard to the local availability of high-capacity wired backhaul.
+In such cases, IEEE Std 802.16, as enhanced, can provide an out-of-band connection, allowing those cells them to be positioned for optimal performance without regard to the local availability of high-capacity wired backhaul.
 The resulting system design will offer improvements in spectral efficiency needed to support the rapidly expanding demand for mobile broadband access.

+This project will specify a high capacity network for carrying the traffic between end points and a central location at which wired/fibre network services are available.
+It is envisaged that these “end points” are connected to wireless access points for other radio protocols.

+The following sections contain examples of how it is envisaged that the network be deployed, providing examples of the types of traffic that the network is expected to carry.

+The requirements of these traffic flows will determine elements of the standard.

+Section 6 describes deployment scenarios: typical arrangements of network equipment, while section 7 describes more abstract “use cases” of the proposed system.
+These deployment scenarios and use cases are not mutually exclusive.